 Stephen Krebs is an associate in the firm’s Financial Services & Products Group and a member of its payment systems and bank regulatory teams.
 He advises clients on the laws and regulations affecting the development and delivery of payment products and services, including consumer protection statutes, anti-money laundering rules, and state licensing obligations.
 He also represents industry participants during the rulemaking process through the preparation of comment letters and other written analyses.
 Mr. Krebs has experience providing regulatory counsel with respect to a broad range of banking and payment products, including credit, debit and prepaid cards; ACH and wire transfer transactions; and mobile payment services.

 Mr. Krebs received his J.D., with honors, in 2010 from the George Washington University Law School, where he served as a member of the George Washington International Law Review and as a Dean’s Fellow for the Legal Research and Writing Program.
 He received his B.A. in 2003 from the University of North Carolina at Chapel Hill.

-- Drafted a variety of letters responding to requests for comment relating to regulations proposed under the Dodd-Frank Act, including a comment letter jointly submitted by ten banking industry associations.
+- Drafted a variety of letters responding to requests for comment relating to regulations proposed under the Dodd-Frank Act, including a comment letter jointly submitted by ten financial services industry associations.

 "Regulatory & Litigation Update," FinTech Law Report, Vol. 17, No. 3, May/June 2014.